 Previous VCC Metering

-The previous VCC Metering shows the output level.
-The meter is calibrated to display 0VU when being fed by a sine wave at 1kHz at Calibration dBFs Peak.
+The previous VCC metering displayed the output level.
+It was calibrated to show 0VU when fed a 1kHz sine wave at the Meter Calibration dBFS Peak.

 New VCC Metering